Wave08/alx-system_engineering-devops/README.md

- script creates an empty file
+ script that adds execution permission to owner of file hello